hyperledger/besu-docs/docs/Tutorials/Permissioning/Upgrade-Permissioning-Contract.md

 ### 6. Start the Permissioning Management Dapp

-In the `permissioning-smart-contracts` directory, start the webserver serving the Dapp:
+In the `permissioning-smart-contracts` directory, start the Web server serving the Dapp:

 ```bash
 yarn start